 The federal government took over the student loan business under President Barack Obama.
-The administration said doing so saved billions of dollars in middleman costs.
+The administration said doing so saved man costs.
 Unlike federal student loans, private loans don't have a system of income-based repayment.

 Outstanding student loan debt is more than \$1 trillion.
 Private loans account for more than \$150 billion of that total, the report said.
 About \$8 billion of those loans are in default.